luci/luci-py/appengine/swarming/doc/Bot.md

 each task that is outside the `work` directory.

-While it is preferable to keep `cache` directory, it is safe to delete, it will be recreated as needed from the isolate server.
+While it is preferable to keep `cache` directory, it is safe to delete, it will be recreated as needed from the RBE-CAS server.

 #### Event reporting